Rasm E Duniya

 Rasm E Duniya is a 2017 Pakistani romantic drama serial which aired on ARY Digital.
 It was produced by Abdullah Seja.
 It was a new drama on Idream Entertainment and was directed by Roomi Insha.
 It starred Armeena Khan and Sami Khan.
 The drama serial premiered in 2017.

-Plot
+Synopsis

 Two brothers, Harib and Faris, fall in love with the same girl, Haya.
-Haya and Faris love each other but Harib has his eyes over Haya and forcibly marries her.
-The play will also reveal the hidden truth about Musarat & Tabrez who were in love once and the story could not go further, but the agony Musarat holds for her past failure will be avenged and thus the commotion begins.
+Haya and Faris love each other but Harib has his set his eyes on Haya and forcibly marries her.
+The play also reveals the hidden truth about Faris and Harib's mother Musarat & Haya's father Tabrez who were in love once but didn't get together.
+However the agony Musarat holds for her past failure will be avenged and thus the commotion begins.

-This mesmerizing drama is a combination of betrayal, rebound connection, love, and paranoid affection that takes a journey to menace.
+This drama is a combination of betrayal, rebound connection, love, and paranoid affection that takes a journey to menace.